Forestry Management Technology - Wildlife Management Path - Associate in Applied Science Degree

-If you enjoy being outdoors and working with animals, you should consider HGTC's Forestry Management Technology program, with an emphasis in Wildlife Management.
+If you enjoy being outdoors and working with wildlife, you should consider HGTC's Forestry Management Technology program, with an emphasis in Wildlife Management.
 The only accredited associate degree program of its kind in South Carolina, the HGTC Forestry Wildlife Management program provides students with the knowledge and ability to work in natural-resource technician positions, alongside a graduate forester, wildlife biologist, or other land-management professional.
 This program is approved for Cooperative Work Experience.
-Student have the opportunity to become certified in the following areas: South Carolina Commercial Pesticide License, South Carolina Prescribed Burning Certification, First Aid and CPR.
+Students have the opportunity to become certified in the following areas: South Carolina Commercial Pesticide License, South Carolina Prescribed Burning Certification, First Aid and CPR.

 For more information about HGTC's accreditations, click here.

 A wildlife or natural resource technician has the technical knowledge and ability